mg22mex/finalproject-mg/PROJECT_SUMMARY.md

 ## 🎯 **Project Overview**

 Autosell.mx is a comprehensive vehicle management and automation system that provides complete integration between a React frontend, FastAPI backend, Google Sheets, and Facebook Marketplace.
 The system features full automation capabilities for vehicle management, inventory tracking, and social media posting.
+Currently operational with 133 vehicles successfully imported from Google Sheets and all systems running smoothly.

 ## 🏗️ **System Architecture**